bethgross/beth-site/docs/index.md

 # Beth Gross — Data & Analytics

 Welcome!
 I am Beth Gross, and you've landed on my **working notes**.
 This is where I share my thoughts, projects and interesting finds.
 Consider this a "thoughts in progress" space, so please excuse any typos or half-baked ideas.
-Some things will be just wrong... so keep that **critical thinking** cap on, yeah?
+Some things will be just wrong... so keep that **critical thinking** cap on.

 I'm mostly focused on data and analytics, but my curious mind strays into other areas like cybersecurity, ai ethics and psychology.